robertccain/loganalysis/README.md

 The data for this can be found at the following link. https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip

-You can run this python progrma locally by running
+You can run this python program locally by running
+  $ psql -d news -f newsdata.sql
   $ psql -d news -f

   you can explore the table by running